Design status

 Estimated percent answering “none”

-This setting is available if your exercise includes a “none” option.
-Indicate the percentage of responses you expect to be “none.”
-This allows Discover to estimate, ahead of time, the precision you can expect in your utility estimates.
-Because “none” responses provide little information about preferences for other attributes and levels, a higher estimated percentage of “none” responses results in lower precision (higher standard errors).
-As a result, the design report will show higher recommended sample sizes to achieve the desired level of precision.
+Available when the exercise includes a "none" option.
+Enter the percentage of responses you expect to be "none."
+Because "none" responses provide little information about attribute preferences, a higher estimated percentage results in lower precision and higher recommended sample sizes.
+Defaults to 15%.

 Design generation duration

-Design generation duration controls how long the designer spends searching for an efficient CBC design.
-Design quality is evaluated across several factors, including one-way and two-way level balance, level overlap, and positional balance (both within and across versions).
-The designer works in stages of multiple passes through the design, relabeling or swapping attribute levels to improve quality.
-If improvement falls below the breakout threshold for a stage, the designer stops.
+Controls how long the designer searches for an efficient design.
+Design quality is evaluated across several factors, including one-way and two-way level balance, level overlap, and positional balance within and across versions.
+The designer works in stages of multiple passes, relabeling or swapping attribute levels to improve quality.
+If improvement falls below a breakout threshold for a stage, the designer stops.

 Design seed

-Sets the random starting point (seed) used to initialize the design algorithm.
+Sets the random starting point used to initialize the design algorithm.
 Changing the seed produces a different design, though overall quality typically remains similar.
+Defaults to 1.

 Design testing

-After versions are generated, Discover automatically tests your design.
-This helps you evaluate whether your exercise will provide enough information to estimate utilities with adequate precision.
+After versions are generated, Discover automatically tests the design to evaluate whether the exercise will provide enough information to estimate utilities with adequate precision.

 Design report

 Discover recommends a sample size range based on standard errors from pooled logit (MNL) analysis of simulated respondent data.
-The lower end of the range represents the minimum number of respondents needed for all levels (excluding the “none” option) to have standard errors ≤ 0.05.
-The upper end represents the preferred sample size, where all standard errors are ≤ 0.03.
+The lower end represents the minimum needed for all levels (excluding the “none” option) to have standard errors of 0.05 or lower.
+The upper end represents the preferred sample size, where all standard errors are 0.03 or lower.

-Many formulas have been proposed in the literature for recommending sample size.
-In our experience, standard error guidelines of 0.05 to 0.03 for main effects (a practical Sawtooth rule of thumb forwarded by Bryan Orme) work well, as they incorporate design strength, sample size, and the number of tasks each respondent completes.
+Several formulas exist in the literature for recommending sample sizes.
+In our experience, standard error guidelines of 0.05 to 0.03 for main effects work well as a practical rule of thumb — attributed to Bryan Orme at Sawtooth — because they account for design strength, sample size, and the number of tasks each respondent completes.

 1-way level metrics